 I am a UW student so I know the ins and outs.
 I have been very fortunate to live in both on- and off-campus housing during my time at UW.
-While the on-campus dorms and apartments provided a lot of convenience, there were a few annoyances that pushed me to look into apartments near UW in the University, or U-District.
-Having to keep meeting with Residential Advisors, not being able to opt out of the dining plan, and high cost were my main reasons for leaving.
+There are a lot of factors to consider when looking for an off-campus apartment near UW.

-On-campus housing is great for convenience, especially in your first year of college, however as you get into your upperclassmen years you’ll want to move out.
+On-campus housing is great for convenience however as you get into your upperclassmen years you’ll want to move out of the dorms because the rules and regulations can be very restricting.
 Developing your life skills such as learning how to look after and feed yourself, living with roommates, and figuring out how and when to pay bills helps you prepare for life after college.

 Starting the Search

-Starting the search process might be the biggest hurdle.
+Starting the search process might be the biggest hurdle but I’m here to help.
 The most important thing to keep in mind is timing.
 If you want more choices for housing and better prices, start your search for off-campus housing early.
 Most of the time, the year long leases will begin in September so I recommend starting your search in February or March.
 If you start your search too late, the better housing choices might be claimed by other students.

 Location vs. Price